katemae/esports-data-report/index.md

 ### **Missingness Dependencys** <a name="missingness"></a>
 We will examine a few of the columns in our dataset to determine whether the missingness dependent on another column, and therefore missing at random (MAR).
-In order to do this, we can run permutation tests between a column with missingness and columns with complete data.
-One such column with missingness is `'playerid'`.
+In order to do this, we can run permutation tests between a column with missingness and columns with complete data and draw conclusions from the observed total variation distance (TVD) in comparison to the simmulated TVDs.
+One such column with missingness that we may test this on is `'playerid'`.

 #### **Comparing Missingness of `'playerid'` to `'league'`** <a name="reject_null"></a>